zogzog/cubicweb/doc/book/en/devrepo/datamodel/definition.rst

   * the permissions of this group are only checked on `update`/`delete` actions if all the other groups the user belongs to do not provide those permissions

-Setting permissions is done with the attribute `__permissions__` of entities and relation definition.
-The value of this attribute is a dictionary where the keys are the access types (action), and the values are the authorized groups or expressions.
+Setting permissions is done with the class attribute `__permissions__` of entity types and relation definitions.
+The value of this attribute is a dictionary where the keys are the access types (action), and the values are the authorized groups or rql expressions.

 For an entity type, the possible actions are `read`, `add`, `update` and `delete`.